Counterfactual restrictions and Bell's theorem: EPR and Bell's Theorem

 \subsection{Bell's Theorem}

-For nearly thirty years, the question of which of these options were correct remained a point of interpretation - there was no physical difference ascribable to either quantum mechanics being an incomplete local hidden variable theory, or being complete but meaning one of a number of peculiar conclusions for the universe.
-Bell, however, changed this by showing, in certain circumstances, a difference between predictions resulting from local-hidden-variable models and fully quantum-mechanical models of the world \cite{Bell1964}.

-Specifically, he proposed there would be a set of experiments you could undertake, where there would be an upper bound on the correlations you would get classically (say, if the universe could be fully described by a local-hidden-variable model), which could be beaten if the problem was rendered into quantum-informational form, as is valid if quantum mechanics provides a complete picture of reality.
-This was Bell's Theorem - that these Bell Inequalities, which act as limits for local-hidden-variable models, can be violated using quantum mechanics.
+For nearly thirty years after the EPR paper, whether you believed quantum mechanics was incomplete, failing to account for some `hidden variables' which further explain its peculiarities, or instead violates some fundamental assumption about the nature of the universe, was just considered a matter of interpretation.
+However, in 1964 Bell proposed an experiment to identify testable differences between these two options \cite{Bell1964}.
+For the EPR-Bohm experiment, Bell derived the upper limit for measurable correlations between the two particles, assuming they obeyed a local hidden-variable model (among other assumptions).

+These local hidden variable models posit a variable $\lambda$, which, from the moment an entangled state is generated, holds information as to the final state its constituents will end up in, above and beyond that given by the wavefunction.
+For instance, for Eq.~\ref{Eq:Bohm}, this information would be whether the spins of the two electrons will collapse to $\ket{\uparrow}_1\otimes\ket{\downarrow}_2$ or $\ket{\downarrow}_1\otimes\ket{\uparrow}_2$).
+This variable is hidden (i.e., not necessarily accessible to the experimenter), and local (i.e., cannot be used as a channel to superluminally transmit information between the two particles).
+The space $\Lambda$ spans all possible values for this local hidden variable (i.e. $\lambda\in\Lambda,\;\forall\lambda)$.
+(We go into more detail about these assumptions in Section \ref{subsect:HV}.)

-The most famous of these is the CHSH Inequality \cite{CHSH}.
-Here, we imagine a source that emits pairs of particles, each of which goes into a test unit.
-For the left-hand particle, it either is subjected to test $a$ or $a'$, and for the right, to test $b$ or $b'$.
-All these tests have result either $+1$ or $-1$ (e.g. tests of spin, where $a$ and $a'$ ($b$ and $b'$) are along different axes).
-While the two tests on each side have no requirement to be orthogonal to each other, the result is most visible if they do (e.g. $a$ and $b$ testing $x$-spin, and $a'$ and $b'$ $y$-spin).
+By using properties of these local hidden variable models alongside certain assumptions, Bell (and others) derived inequalities for sums of correlation functions between measurement results.
+The most famous of these Bell inequalities is the Clauser-Horne-Shimony-Holt (CHSH) inequality \cite{CHSH} (of which we use the Wigner form \cite{Wigner1970Bell,redhead1987incompleteness}).
+As in the EPR-Bohm set-up, a source emits pairs of particles in opposite directions.
+The left-hand particle is subjected to test $a$ (either $a_0$ or $a_1$), and the right-hand one to test $b$ (either $b_0$ or $b_1$).
+All tests have result either $+1$ or $-1$ (see Fig.~\ref{fig:BohmBellTest}).
+For example, for tests of single-photon polarisation, where $a_0$ and $a_1$ ($b_0$ and $b_1$) are differently oriented polarisers, +1 corresponds to the photon being transmitted, and -1 to it being absorbed.

-We then derive the correlations, $E(x,y)$, for $x$ being one of the tests on the left-hand particle ($a$ or $a'$), and $y$ being one of the tests on the right ($b$ or $b'$).
-We do this by taking the four coincidence counts for our particular choice of $x$ and $y$ ($N_{++}$, when both detectors register $+1$, $N_{--}$, when both register $-1$, $N_{+-}$, when the left registers $+1$ and the right $-1$, and $N_{-+}$, when the left registers $-1$ and the right $+1$), and get a weighted measure of the correlation of $x$ and $y$,